South India: Architecture

 South India has two distinct styles of rock architecture, the Dravidian style of Tamil Nadu, Andhra Pradesh and the Vesara style of Karnataka, Telangana.
-The architecture of Kerala is a unique architecture that emerged from the Dravidian architecture in the southwestern part of India.
+The architecture of Kerala is unique and emerged from the Dravidian architecture.

-In Dravidian architecture, the temples considered of porches or Mantapas preceding the door leading to the sanctum, Gate-pyramids or Gopurams in quadrangular enclosures that surround the temple and Pillared halls used for many purposes and are the invariable accompaniments of these temples.
-Besides these, a South Indian temple usually has a tank called the Kalyani or Pushkarni.
-The Gopuram is a monumental tower, usually ornate at the entrance of the temple forms a prominent feature of Koils and Hindu temples of the Dravidian style.
+In Dravidian architecture, the temples considered of porches or mandapas preceding the door leading to the garbagriha (sanctum).
+Large gopurams (gate-pyramids) located atop the entrances to large quadrangular enclosures that surround the main sanctum and large pillared halls are usual features of these temples.
+Besides these, a South Indian temple usually has a tank called the kalyani or pushkarni.
+The gopuram is a monumental tower, usually ornate at the entrance of the temple forms a prominent feature of koils and Hindu temples of the Dravidian style.
 They are topped by the kalasam, a bulbous stone finial and function as gateways through the walls that surround the temple complex.
 The gopuram's origins can be traced back to the Pallavas who built the group of monuments in Mahabalipuram and Kanchipuram.
-The Cholas later expanded the same and by the Pandya rule in twelfth century, these gateways became a dominant feature of a temple's outer appearance.
-Vimanam are similar structures built over the garbhagriha or inner sanctum of the temple but are usually smaller than the gopurams in the Dravidian architecture with a few exceptions including the Brihadisvara Temple in Thanjavur.
+The Cholas later expanded the same, and by the Pandya rule in twelfth century, these gateways became a dominant feature of a temple's outer appearance.
+Vimanam are similar structures built over the garbhagriha or inner sanctum of the temple.
+In the Dravidian architecture, these are usually smaller than the gopurams with a few exceptions such as the Brihadisvara Temple in Thanjavur.

-Vesara style of architecture originated during the reign of Chalukyas and later adopted by Western Chalukyas and Hoysalas.
+The Vesara style of architecture originated during the reign of Chalukyas and later adopted by Western Chalukyas, and Hoysalas.
 The later Vijayanagara architecture incorporated the features of both Dravidian and Vesara styles.
-The temples at Mahabalipuram, Thanjavur, Gangaikonda Cholapuram and Darasuram, Hampi and Pattadakal are declared UNESCO World Heritage sites.
+The temples at Mahabalipuram, Thanjavur, Gangaikonda Cholapuram and Darasuram, Hampi, and Pattadakal are declared UNESCO World Heritage sites.